m-kozlowski/airbridge/docs/configuration.md

 In AP mode, the device creates a network named `<hostname>_<MAC>` with password "airbridge" and serves the web UI at `192.168.4.1`.

+When station mode fails to connect, the device tries SmartConfig for 60 seconds, then falls back to AP+STA mode (AP for reachability, STA retrying in the background).

 ### Web UI

 | Key | Default | Description |